Sharpe's Enemy (TV programme): Plot

 In 1813, a band of deserters, British, French, and others, led by Sharpe's nemesis Obadiah Hakeswill and French renegade Pot-au-Feu, takes over a Portuguese village.
-Lady Isabella, the wife of Sir Augustus Farthingdale, the English military envoy to Portugal, is taken captive.
+Lady Isabella (Elizabeth Hurley), the wife of Sir Augustus Farthingdale, the English military envoy to Portugal, is taken captive.
 The brigands demand a ransom for her and for another lady taken earlier, Sarah, the spouse of French Colonel Dubreton.

 Sharpe delivers the money for Lady Isabella, while Dubreton does the same for his wife.
 Sarah mysteriously recites a verse of poetry.
 Hakeswill, however, demands double the amount and gives each man five days to deliver the second installment.
 When Sharpe returns to camp, Wellington, the British commander, decides that drastic action is required to discourage desertion before it can infect his army.

 Sharpe also reports seeing a Major Ducos, who accompanied Dubreton.
 This worries Major Nairn, the head of Wellington's military intelligence.
 He suspects that Ducos, his French counterpart, is scouting the route for a French invasion of Portugal.
 The village happens to be directly in the most likely path.

 Sarah's poem conceals a clue to the captives' whereabouts.
 Sharpe comes up with a risky plan to rescue the women.
 When Farthingdale objects by quoting regulations that a major must lead a detachment of this size, Wellington presents him with a letter from the Prince Regent, who has followed Sharpe's exploits with admiration, promoting Sharpe to major.

-Sharpe sneaks into the village with Sergeant Harper and his "chosen men" on Christmas Eve, when the enemy is drunk and distracted, and frees the captives.
+Sharpe sneaks into the village with Sergeant Harper and his "chosen men" on Christmas Eve, when the enemy is drunk and distracted, and frees the captives with the aid of Kelly (a deserter who had briefly served alongside Sharpe and had grown disaffected with the conduct of the other deserters).
 While they wait for Captain William Frederickson to bring up his company, it is revealed that Lady Isabella had been a prostitute and Sharpe's lover.
 With time on their hands, they resume their sexual relationship.

 The battle goes almost as planned.
-The deserters are killed or captured, except for Hakeswill, who escapes.
+The deserters are killed or captured (including Kelly, who Sharpe promotes to "chosen man" as he dies), except for Hakeswill who escapes with a captured Isabella.
 He runs into Sharpe's wife Teresa, who had been scouting the approaching French force.
 Hakeswill mortally wounds her, but is caught by Dubreton, who hands him over to Sharpe.
 Teresa dies in Sharpe's arms.

 Ducos delivers an ultimatum, demanding the surrender of the village.
 Sharpe refuses.
 When Farthingdale tries to negotiate, Sharpe stops him by threatening to reveal Isabella's past to the Lisbon court.
 The French attack, outnumbering the British 10 to 1, but fall into Sharpe's trap and are repulsed with rocket artillery.
 Hakeswill is executed by firing squad.